tekumara/notes/git-reset.md

 - mixed (default): reset index
 - hard: reset index, reset working directory

 `git reset HEAD .` - mixed (default), ie: resets the index (staging area) to HEAD.
 Does not alter working directory.
 This unstages any staged changes.
 Its effect is the opposite of git add.
-NB: HEAD can be omitted as its the default commit and . can be ommitted because its the default path, eg: `git reset`
+NB: HEAD can be omitted as its the default commit and . can be omitted because its the default path, eg: `git reset`

 `git reset --hard HEAD` - has the same affect as `git checkout HEAD .` Removes staged and unstaged changes (but not untracked files).
 Cannot be used with paths (use `git checkout HEAD <path>` instead)